 Soil Nutrient Deficiencies and How to Fix Them - The Free Range Life.
 The secret to richer, carbon-capturing soil?
 Treat your microbes well.
 Imagine if someone invented machines to suck carbon out of the atmosphere — machines that were absurdly cheap, autonomous, and solar powered, too.

 Soils are vital for the existence of many forms of life that have evolved on our planet.
 For example, soils provide vascular plants with a medium for growth and supply these organisms with most of their nutritional requirements.
-Further, the nutrient status of ecosystem's soils not only limit both plant growth, but also the productivity of consumer type organisms further down the food chain.
 Soil Structure & Composition.
 Sunday, 06 June 2010 07:35 The Plant Lady Living Matter Mostly in the top 4" of the soil.

 Good guys & bad guys...but large volume & diversity control the trouble makers by making it a competive environment for resources.
 Soil and Health Library.
 Soilcomposition.
 How to Assess Soil Composition.
 The health of garden plants depends on the soil's composition — the proper balance of mineral pieces, organic matter, air, and water.